rahmangunawans/TradeForce/replit.md

 The design follows a single-page application pattern with sections for hero, packages, and contact information.

 ### Backend Architecture
-The backend is built using Flask with a minimal structure:
+The backend is built using Flask with authentication capabilities:

 - **Web Framework**: Flask for HTTP request handling and template rendering
+- **Database**: PostgreSQL with SQLAlchemy ORM for data persistence
+- **Authentication**: Flask-Login for session management and user authentication
 - **Session Management**: Flask sessions with environment-configurable secret key
 - **Data Structure**: Static data structures for broker and package information stored in Python dictionaries
-- **Routing**: Single route handler for the landing page
+- **API Endpoints**: REST endpoints for login, register, and logout functionality
+- **Security**: Password hashing using Werkzeug security utilities

 ### Design Patterns
 - **Static Data**: Broker and package information is hardcoded in the main route handler, indicating this is a promotional site with fixed content